 - movement in your upper body

-- slow and flowing
+These are slow and flowing movements.
+For example:

 - making grunting noises

-- having difficulty breathing
+- having difficulty breathing or swallowing

-- changes to your posture
+- changes to your posture.

-This information was published in October 2015.
-We will revise it in 2018.
+This information was published in December 2021.
+We will revise it in 2024.